processprocess/mouse-speed/README.md

 })
 ```

-Put mouse-speed in a `mousemove` event and pass it the `event` object.
+Put mouse-speed in a `mousemove` event handler and pass it the `event` object.

 Speed is calculated and returned as an object with x and y values.